Apprenticeship in Energy Management meets business’ sustainability needs | FE News

 The new apprenticeship qualification – the first in Wales – is being delivered by award-winning training provider Cambrian Training Company and is designed for companies of all sizes and industries to save money and reduce their carbon footprint.

-“This is an opportunity for all businesses across Wales to upskill staff to gain invaluable skills and knowledge within sustainability and meet targets set by the Welsh Government’s plan of ‘Net Zero by 2050.”
+“This is an opportunity for all businesses across Wales to upskill staff to gain invaluable skills and knowledge within sustainability and meet targets set by the Welsh Government’s plan of ‘Net Zero by 2050,” said Amy Edwards, Cambrian Training’s Head of Sustainability.

 “Learning through apprenticeships can help staff develop practical skills paired with theoretical knowledge that are essential to develop a successful career in the industry.